MIT-Scioly/MIT-Scioly.github.io/event-supervisors.md

 ## Circuit Lab

-- **Allen Li**: *Massachusetts Institute of Technology* – Hi!
+- **Allen Li**: *MIT* – Hi!
 I’m Allen, a freshman from California studying physics and EECS at MIT.
 I competed for Monta Vista for three years and especially loved events like Optics and Robot Tour.
 Outside of class, I sing in the MIT Logarhythms and play the occasional card game.
 - **Zhi Zheng Ong**: *MIT* – Hello!!
 I'm ZZ, a Physics (8) and EECS (6-5) sophomore from Malaysia :D Outside of being a nerd I love to spend time in makerspaces, go sailing / geocaching around Boston, and watch the sunset from Harvard bridge (it's beautiful trust)

 ## Codebusters